CS559/559Theme/readme.md

 # CS559 Theme

 A theme created by Michael Gleicher to make a class web page.
+Over time, it evolved to also do my home page, so there is a lot of stuff specific to that.

 This builds on the "MainRoad" theme - it needs to be "mixed in" to that theme.in the config.toml file, have the line